warrendeleon/rn-warrendeleon/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue?style=for-the-badge" />
 </p>

+## 🧭 Project Overview

+_Placeholder: Brief summary of the app’s purpose, architecture, and goals will be added here._

 A **React Native** application built with **TypeScript**, using **Yarn** as the package manager.
 This project is configured for both **iOS** and **Android**, with **Hermes** enabled for improved performance.